sbhavani/verl/examples/sft/megatron/README.md

 docker-compose up -d
 ```

-This will create three containers:
+This will create two containers:
-- `ray-head`: Ray head node with 4 GPUs
+- `ray-head`: Ray head node with 2 GPUs
-- `ray-worker`: Ray worker node with 4 GPUs
-- `megatron-sft`: Container that runs the Megatron SFT example
+- `megatron-sft`: Container that runs the Megatron SFT example with tensor parallelism across 2 GPUs

 ## Monitoring the Test